Skip to Content Top

 Saturday, March 16, 2013

-WARNING: Prolonged Use of the Drug REGLAN (Metoclopramide)
+WARNING: Prolonged Use of the Drug REGLAN (Metoclopramide) & Tardive Dyskinesia

 Reglan (also known as metoclopramide) is a medication used to treat certain conditions of the stomach and intestines.
 Typically, Reglan might be used In treating persistent heartburn when the usual medicines are not particularly effective (persistent and long term heartburn can cause damage to the esophagus, so drug treatment might be warranted).